AjayBhat29/Omilia-The-Sign-Language-Converter---IFP/Indian Sign Language Gesture/README.md

     pip install -r requirements_cpu.txt

 ## How to use this repo
-Before using this repo, let me warn about something.
-You will have no interactive interface that will tell you what to do.
-So you will have to figure out most of the stuff by yourself and also make some changes to the scripts if the needs arise.
-But here is a basic gist.
+Clearing things before you use this repo.
+There is no interactive way to learn the flow or how it works.
+Just experiment and learn a lot as you go if you wish to use this repo.

 ### Creating a gesture
   1. First set your hand histogram.
-You do not need to do it again if you have already done it.
-But you do need to do it if the lighting conditions change.
+You do not need to do it again if it has already been done before by you.
+However, you need to do it again if the lighting conditions change.
 To do so type the command given below and follow the instructions below.

     python set_hand_hist.py